COVID-19 is a highly contagious infectious disease caused by the virus SARS-CoV-2. SARS-CoV-2 belongs to the family of viruses known as coronaviruses.

 - taking acetaminophen for pain and fever

-Anyone with COVID-19 should contact a doctor or healthcare provider if their symptoms worsen.
+Anyone with COVID-19 should contact a doctor or other healthcare provider if their symptoms worsen.

 At this time, the situation regarding COVID-19 is constantly evolving.
-Confirmed cases, survival, death rates, and overall outlook all seem to vary greatly, depending on where a person lives, among other factors.
+Statistics on confirmed cases, survival and death rates, and overall outlook seem to vary greatly and can depend on where a person lives, among other factors.

-COVID-19 is a highly contagious respiratory disease that the virus SARS-CoV-2 causes.
+COVID-19 is a highly contagious respiratory disease caused by the virus SARS-CoV-2.

-The majority of people with COVID-19 will experience a mild illness, similar to the flu.
+The majority of people with COVID-19 will experience a mild illness, similar to the flu, or may be asymptomatic.
 However, older adults and people with certain conditions may be more at risk of developing a more serious illness.

 There is currently no cure for COVID-19.
 Treatment aims to relieve the impact of the symptoms.

-Prevention strategies, such as physical distancing, frequent hand washing, and not touching the face, can help protect individuals from the 2019 coronavirus.
+Prevention strategies, such as physical distancing, frequent hand washing, avoiding touching the face, and wearing a face covering in public will help protect individuals from this novel coronavirus.